- Graduation Process

 Online Application: http://zwfw.cscse.edu.cn/

 Students, who have completed their study programme and planned to stay for employment in Hong Kong, should apply for Immigration Arrangement for Non-local Graduates (IANG) at Hong Kong the Immigration Department.
-Successful applicants can stay and work in Hong Kong for a year.
+Successful applicants can stay and work in Hong Kong for two year.
 Students who submit an application within 6 months after graduation will be regarded as “stay for work in Hong Kong” even though they have not yet been employed.
 Application that is handed in after the student has graduated for 6 months is regarded as “return for work in Hong Kong”, which means that the applicant needs to be employed by a company in Hong Kong already when the application is made.

 |Department address:||Receipt and Dispatch Sub-unit,